-Streams weave through vast reedbeds, canals pass colourful meadows and ancient forests, rivers meander through picture-book villages built from golden stone, reflecting families enjoying picnics on their banks – cycling the waterways of the Severn and Thames Way is pure bliss.
+Streams weave through vast reedbeds, canals pass colourful meadows and ancient forests, rivers meander through picture-book villages built from golden stone – cycling the waterways of the Severn and Thames Way is pure bliss.

-In this Collection, we guide you along the Severn and Thames Way as it follows canals and rivers 173 miles (279 km) from Gloucester to Reading.
-We have broken down the route into seven manageable sections ranging in length from 15 miles (25km) to 30 miles (49km).
-If you are looking to push yourself even more, you can easily combine the routes together.
+In this Collection, I guide you along the Severn and Thames Way as it follows canals and rivers 173 miles (279 km) from Gloucester to Reading.
+I've broken the route down into six gentle stages ranging in length from 15 to 30 miles (25 to 49 km).
+You can combine them to complete the route in fewer days too.

-Bags packed and bike ready, all that’s left to do is get pedaling.
-This Collection will take you through some of the UK’s finest countryside, cities, and sites.
-You will ride through stunning nature reserves, over ornate Victorian bridges, through the golden town of Bradford on Avon, explore hipster graffiti in Bristol, relax in Bath Thermae Spa, and much more.
+Panniers packed and bike ready, all that’s left to do is get pedalling.
+This Collection takes you through some of the UK’s finest countryside, cities, and sites.
+You ride through stunning nature reserves, over ornate Victorian bridges, through the golden town of Bradford on Avon, explore hipster graffiti in Bristol, relax in the city of Bath, and much more.
 From dining in gourmet restaurants to fishing in the river, the Severn and Thames Way offers something for everyone.

 Waterways once served as a vital artery of life in the UK.
 Along the Severn and Thames Way you can learn about their important legacy and influence on the industrial revolution.
-You will find history around every curve of the river: old dock yards, impressive aqueducts once used to transport goods, and former railway stations converted into cafes.
+You find history around every curve of the river: old dockyards, impressive aqueducts once used to transport goods, and former railway stations converted into cafes.

-Your first day of adventure cycling the Severn and Thames Way, you will cycle a relaxing 20 miles (33km) along canals and rivers from Gloucester to Berkeley.
-Before setting off, its worth exploring Gloucester’s stunning cathedral and docks with excellent shops and restaurants.
-Although the centre in drab in places, the city has undergone a lot of renovation in recent years.
+Your first day of adventure cycling the Severn and Thames Way, you cycle a relaxing 20 miles (33 km) along canals and rivers from Gloucester to Berkeley.
+Before setting off, it's worth exploring Gloucester’s stunning cathedral and docks with excellent shops and restaurants.
+The centre has undergone a…

-Walk the corridors of medieval castles, cycle across stunning bridges, and enjoy a hearty meal at a country pub – stage two of the Severn and Thames Way takes you on a journey through beautiful nature, fascinating history, and culinary delights.
+Walk the corridors of medieval castles, gaze upon iconic bridges, and enjoy a hearty meal at a country pub – stage 2 is an epic ride to Bristol.

-Setting off from Berkeley, you will cycle along quiet rural lanes as they wind through green countryside.
-After 4 miles (7 km) you will reach the village of Hill.
-Don’t worry, unlike the name suggests the village is, in fact, not situated atop a hill, but on the banks of the River Severn and edge of the Cotswolds.
+Setting off from Berkeley, you cycle along quiet rural lanes as they wind through green countryside.
+After 4 miles (7 km), you reach the village of Hill.
+Don…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.